swcfischer/blog/src/articles/django.md

 tags: ['Python', 'Backend']
 ---

 Python is a productive language.
-Although the language appears to be the work of one Dutchman who took a liking for the series Monty Python, the language has grown to a substantial size.
+Although the language appears to be the work of one Dutchman who took a liking to the series Monty Python, the language has grown to a substantial size.
 It has a peculiar syntax that seems rather arbitrary.

 But once you dig into it, you find it sticks pretty well. :)